Chronic Gastritis Treatment & Management

 Eradication rates in children have been reported to be as high as 96% with alternative eradication regimens that include amoxicillin, bismuth, and metronidazole.

 The adverse effects of the various regimens are similar in children and adults.
-Bismuth toxicity is not a concern in children receiving H pylori therapy, but salicylate ingestion from the use of bismuth subsalicylate is.
+Bismuth toxicity is not a concern in children receiving H pylori therapy, but salicylate toxicity from the use of bismuth subsalicylate is.
 Inform parents of the presence of subsalicylate.
 Ideally, children younger than 16 years should not receive salicylate-containing compounds, because of the risk of Reye syndrome.

 Long-Term Monitoring